 “You’re a woman of many parts, Pussy!”

-Director Guy Hamilton (The Mirror Crack’d) has a much lighter touch than his predecessor, the talented Terence Young (he left the series over a salary dispute).
+Obviously, director Guy Hamilton (The Mirror Crack’d) has a much lighter touch than his predecessor, the talented Terence Young (he left the series over a salary dispute).
 Hamilton is able to instill a high level of excitement into the narrative.

 Connery seems to be having a good time and he is ably supported by a great cast of character actors.
 Gert Fröbe is deliciously diabolical as Goldfinger.
-Harold Sakata is spooky as Goldfinger’s brutal and cold-blooded henchman, the aptly named “Oddjob.”
+Harold Sakata is spooky as Goldfinger’s brutal henchman, the aptly named “Oddjob.”
 The great Honor Blackman (Life at the Top) plays Pussy Galore.
 Bernard Lee, Desmond Llewelyn, Lois Maxwell return as “M”, “Q” and “Moneypenny” respectively.

-Title designer Maurice Binder and production designer Ken Adam (Barry Lyndon) couldn’t work in the film because of scheduling conflicts, but their absences are not too noticeable.
+Title designer Maurice Binder and production designer Ken Adam (Barry Lyndon) couldn’t work on the film because of scheduling conflicts, but their absences are not too noticeable.
 You still get to see some great work in these areas.
 Oscar-winning cameraman Ted Moore (A Man For All Seasons) did return — the film looks great!

 Conclusions & Final Thoughts: